SteffenKn/GitHub.JS-API/README.md

     - None

   - Returns
-    - A promise containing the data of the owner as JSON
+    - A promise containing the data of the owner
       - Type: JSON

-- getRepo(repoName: string, configService?: ConfigService): Repo
+- getRepo(repoName: string, configService?: ConfigService): IRepo
   - Parameters
     - repoName
       - The name of the repository